WolverineSportsAnalytics/basketball/README.md

 	- Job: Extrapolate the data scraped from the performance tables to the average tables to get a player's average for a season on that day, a team's average for a season on that day, and a team's result vs a defense on that day
 	- How:
 		○ Run dailyPreformanceExtrapolation.py
-			§ Specify the date id for which you want to extrapolate the data according to the last date id in the new_dates table for which you have previously extrapolated up till in constants.py
+			§ Specify the date id for which you want to extrapolate the data according to the first day for which you have not scraped data all the way till the day you are predicting in constants.py (specify date id)
-			§ Specify the last table id in player_daily_avg in constants.py (add 1)
 		○ Run teamPerformanceExtrapolation.py
-			§ Specify the date id for which you want to extrapolate the data according to the last date id in the new_dates table for which you have previously extrapolated up till in constants.py
+			§ Specify the date id for which you want to extrapolate the data according to the first day for which you have not scraped data all the way till the day you are predicting in constants.py (specify date id)
 		○ Run teamVsDefenseExtrapolation.py
-			§ Specify the date id for which you want to extrapolate the data according to the last date id in the new_dates table for which you have previously extrapolated up till in constants.py
+			§ Specify the date id for which you want to extrapolate the data according to the first day for which you have not scraped data all the way till the day you are predicting in constants.py (specify date id)

 ### Download new rotoguru file
 	- Move into rotoguru20172018data.csv